coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 **Attack/Full Attack:** A pseudonatural creature substitutes tentacle rake attacks for its melee attacks while in pseudonatural form.
-These tentacle attacks always use the creature's best attack bonus.
+These tentacle attacks always use the creature’s best attack bonus.
 It also gains additional tentacle rake attacks (also at its best attack bonus) as noted on the table below.